ContactGulf Island Shrimp & Seafood, LLC

-Gulf Island Shrimp in Dulac, Louisiana, is comprised of two plants — Scottco and SeaTang — located right across the bayou from each other in Terrebone Parish.
+Gulf Island Shrimp in Dulac, Louisiana, is comprised of two plants — Scottco and SeaTang — located right across the bayou from each other in Terrebonne Parish.
 In the shrimp industry, many processors come from a multi-generation, hands-on background, but that isn’t the case for Gulf Island.
 Although not a family-owned operation, that has never hindered their reputation for a quality product.

 Why?
 Simple.
 It’s because of the people in the plants who are committed to a standard of excellence.
-The quality of product exists because of the character of its workers.
+The quality of the product exists because of the character of its workers.
 The success of Gulf Island is due to the long-term employees who stem from a rich lineage embedded in the foundation of this seafood town and others — a special blend of people that faithfully and proudly bring their piece of heritage to work every day.
 The industry-laced resumés from just a handful of the key employees strengthen the company cornerstone with more than 300 years of experience.

-David Graham, 58, general manager, started working for the company in 2011, but has been involved in the industry since he was 12-years-old with many memories of “dumping shrimp boxes” from docks right off the Pascagoula River in Mississippi.
-Even his birth certificate reflects his heritage: right under father’s occupation, “shrimp business” is listed.
+David Graham, general manager, started working for the company in 2011, but has been involved in the industry since he was 12-years-old with many memories of “dumping shrimp boxes” from docks right off the Pascagoula River in Mississippi.
+Even his birth certificate reflects his heritage: right under his father’s occupation, “shrimp business” is listed.
 His dad was a fisherman and also went to school to be an engineer, a pairing that benefited him well:

 Ricardo started working at the SeaTang plant when he was 17 and has done everything from shoveling shrimp to packing prior to becoming a supervisor: “When I started at SeaTang, I was getting paid minimum wage, which was $2.25 an hour,” he says.
-“I was still in high school and would ride the bus to the plant, work sometimes until about midnight, go home, sleep a little, go to school, and then go back to the plant.
+“I was still in high school and would ride the bus to the plant, work sometimes until about midnight, go home, sleep a little, go to school and then go back to the plant.
 I learned all about the industry from scratch.”

 Poncho grew up on fishing vessels and has been with the company since 1991.
 He is a man of few words, never complains, and always has a smile on his face: “I like my job,” he says.
 “This company is good.
 When you work here, you feel welcome.”

-Mary and Annie have been at the plant for 43 years and started with a minimum wage of $1.65 an hour.
+Mary and Annie have been at the plant for over 45 years and started with a minimum wage of $1.65 an hour.
 Their Cajun French accent is distinct and they can still speak the language fluently.
 They also are single, have no children, and all still live together in the family home they grew up in, which is only a mile down the road from the SeaTang plant.

 The sisters admit they are married to the shrimp industry.
 For them, it’s a happy life, and they like it just the way it is: “The Pallagrin name has always been shrimp,” Annie says.
 “Daddy was a fisherman and he ran crew boats for years.”